Eddington-Residents-Association/website/docs/handbook.md

 [Portal Estate Management](https://portal.eddington-cambridge.co.uk/customer-service-team/report-a-defect/){:name='portal'}
 is a wrapper-company owned by the University which deals with issues relating to most shared public spaces in Eddington.
 This includes all roads, pavements, cycle paths and hard and soft landscaping.
 They are responsible for collecting the [Estate Service Charge](#estate-management-charge) and spending it on local maintenance, improvement and contingency planning.
-Though they subcontract the billing to [Vital](#vital) and the execution of estate management tasks to [Mears](#mears).
+Though they subcontract the billing to [Vital](#vital) and the execution of estate management tasks to [GSH](#GSH).
 Portal can sometimes be a useful first contact for services commissioned by other parties below, such as bin collections, playing fields, play parks and questions around covenants.

 [Lodge Property Services](#lodge){:name='lodge'}